BROTHER OF MONDAY - HUMDINGER

 “Ken’s appearance was much like the other two guests, Nathan and Kit.
 It felt like they had to be on the album.
 All three have played major roles in my musical career.
 Ken was there at the very beginning.
 Nathan and I jammed a lot and he was a part of my first musical project.
 They both made the album through pure serendipity – they just so happened to be near the 4-track when I needed the parts.
 Kit lives here, so I can and did grab them whenever I wanted.
 Ha.
 Not physically present but very present in influence and inspiration is my bandmate in Von Hayes.
 Although Brother of Monday is still a solo project, this was very much a group effort.

 Appropriately enough, “Humdinger” ends with two tracks that make a hard turn off the usual road where Brother of Monday drives.
 “Buddy Crunch” sets up a massive wall of guitar, bass and booming drums that stretches the confines of what a 4-track machine can produce and then knocks it down in spectacular fashion.
-“Web” sticks the landing with a eulogy – the song features an organ track recorded in 2017 overlaid with a thick layer of Brother of Monday’s guts.
+“Web” sticks the landing with a eulogy – the song features an organ track recorded in 2017 overlaid with a thick layer of Brother of Monday’s guts.“Humdinger” was intentionally sequenced in a manner that by the time the trance-like melding of the organ and three-pronged guitar solo has burned out the listener wants to flip back to the first side for another ride.

 VIDEOs